sabifo4/sabifo4.github.io/01_about.md

 <br />

 * __BSc in Biochemistry and Molecular Biology__ *([Universidad Rovira I Virgili](http://www.urv.cat/es/estudios/grados/oferta/graudebioquimica/), Spain)*
-: During this 4-year BSc, most of the practicals were wet lab-related.
-However, it was not until I took the bioinformatics course that I realised how much
+: During this 4-year BSc, most of my practical sessions involved wet-lab experiments.
+Nevertheless, it was not until I took the bioinformatics course part of my BSc that I realised how much
-I enjoyed writing a code to tell a computer to do __"something"__ with my biological data and actually getting __"this something"__ done (what I could not always say after my wet lab practicals...).
+I enjoyed coding as I could tell my computer to do __"something"__ with my biological data and I actually got __"this something"__ done (what I could not always say after my wet laboratory practical sessions...).
 Thanks to the Erasmus+ programme, I could work on a bioinformatics project at the [University of Manchester](http://www.manchester.ac.uk/), which was focused on troubleshooting and implementing a pipeline to carry out virtual screenings.
 From then onwards, I was sure that my next steps in science had to integrate two fields: biology and informatics.

 * __MSc in Bioinformatics__ *([Högskolan I Skövde](http://www.his.se/en/#), Sweden)*
-: After finishing the theoretical courses, I carried out my Master's thesis at [Karolinska Institutet](http://ki.se/en/research/centre-for-translational-microbiome-research-ctmr), where I developed a pipeline to characterise bacterial isolates based on whole-genome sequencing data and other software pipelines to analyse transcriptomic and proteomic data.
-If you are interested in reading my dissertation, "BACTpipe: Characterization of bacterial isolates based on whole-genome sequence data", it is available for download [here](http://his.diva-portal.org/smash/record.jsf?pid=diva2%3A1197064&dswid=-2253). `BACTpipe` has now been further implemented by the computational research team at the [CTMR](https://ki.se/en/research/centre-for-translational-microbiome-research-ctmr) and is available in [this GitHub repository](https://github.com/ctmrbio/BACTpipe).
+: After finishing the theoretical courses, I carried out my Master's dissertation at [Karolinska Institutet](http://ki.se/en/research/centre-for-translational-microbiome-research-ctmr), where I developed a pipeline to characterise bacterial isolates based on whole-genome sequencing data and other software pipelines to analyse transcriptomic and proteomic data.
+If you are interested in reading my dissertation, "BACTpipe: Characterization of bacterial isolates based on whole-genome sequence data", you can download it from [here](http://his.diva-portal.org/smash/record.jsf?pid=diva2%3A1197064&dswid=-2253). `BACTpipe` has now been further implemented by the computational research team at the [CTMR](https://ki.se/en/research/centre-for-translational-microbiome-research-ctmr).
+You can find the open source code in [this GitHub repository](https://github.com/ctmrbio/BACTpipe).

 * __PhD student__ *([Queen Mary University of London](http://www.sbcs.qmul.ac.uk/), UK)*
-: Once I finished my MSc, I decided to explore other fields in computer science such as bayesian statistics and modelling where I could learn more about the maths used in this field.
+: Once I finished my MSc, I decided to explore other fields in computer science such as Bayesian statistics and modelling so I could learn more about how I could merge my computing knowledge with the maths used in these two fields.
-I carried out my PhD at [dos Reis Lab](dosreislab.github.io) research group, at Queen Mary University of Lonond, working on the application of Bayesian MCMC statistical methods to study species divergences through time with both molecular and morphological quantitative data.
+I carried out my PhD at [dos Reis Lab](https://dosreislab.github.io/people/) research group, at Queen Mary University of London, where I worked on the application of Bayesian MCMC statistical methods to study species divergences through time with both molecular and morphological quantitative data.

 * __Post-doctoral researcher and Teaching fellow__ *([University College London](https://www.ucl.ac.uk/biosciences/departments/genetics-evolution-and-environment), UK)*
-: Currently, my main interest is focused on developing and applying new methods to estimate species divergence times with morphological quantitative data.
-I aim to use these new tools in timetree inference when combining large-scale morphological datasets (with both extant and fossil species) with phylogenomic data sets.
-Assessing the mixing and computational limitations of MCMC algorithms in this type of analysis will be key to understand the compromise between computational time and data size.
+: Currently, my main interest is focused on developing and applying new methods to estimate species divergence times with molecular and morphological quantitative datasets.
+I aim to use these tools in Bayesian dating analyses when combining phylogenomic datasets with large-scale morphological datasets (with both extant and fossil species).
+My ultimate goal is to ensure that all the pipelines and tools that
+I develop as part of the projects I am involved in are well documented, so they can be easily used to reproduce any reported results generated with them.

 <br />